Did you know?

-St Lucia's arts and crafts also had to be made of renewable resources, in keeping with the conservation ethic.
+Arts and crafts also had to be made of renewable resources, in keeping with the conservation ethic.

-Thanks to the baskets and placemats she now makes, her income has increased tenfold.
+Thanks to the baskets and place mats she now makes, her income has increased tenfold.
 Five years after starting to weave her bright baskets, Ma-Thembi bought solar panels for the roof of her extended house.
 Her children have school uniforms and the books they need.
-And she has finally been able to buy herself a cell phone - essential for keeping up with orders.
+And she has finally been able to buy herself a cellphone – essential for keeping up with orders.